facebook/flow/docs/02-underscore.md

 ### Epilogue

-At this point you ar probably tempted to remove the `weak` declaration and start to work on some of the more detailed type issues that Flow asserts with a full type check.
+At this point you are probably tempted to remove the `weak` declaration and start to work on some of the more detailed type issues that Flow asserts with a full type check.
 It is important to understand though that this will appear a somewhat daunting task until you actually start adding annotations on both the arguments and return types of Underscore's many functions.

 But to give you a hint the meantime, here is another diff that shows how to get the error count down to zero errors after turning off weak mode.
 You may notice a number of Flow features in use in this diff, including type aliases, function types, object types, union types, tuple types, and generics.